jbrage/ExcitonQuenching/README.md

 # ExcitonQuenching
-Calculation of ionization quenching correction factors in plastic scintillators.
+Calculation of ionization quenching correction factors in organic plastic scintillators.

-Further details can be found in _Christensen JB and Andersen CE, Phys.
+Further details can be found in
+Christensen JB and Andersen CE (2018) _Relating ionization quenching in organic plastic scintillators to basic material properties by modelling excitation density transport and amorphous track structure during proton irradiation_, Phys.
 Med.
 Biol.
-(2018)_
 https://doi.org/10.1088/1361-6560/aadf2d

 _OBS: To be updated_